 Carol B. Emmott helped pioneer the significant expansion of the role of women in careers in the health profession.
-She completed her Ph.D. in Health Policy in 1975 at a time of great transformation in both the health industry and in professional prospects for women.
+She completed her PhD in health policy in 1975 at a time of great transformation in both the health industry and in professional prospects for women.

-During her long tenure at CAPH, Carol and her colleagues were successful in bringing billions of dollars of state and federal funds to help support California's healthcare safety net, most importantly gaining passage of legislation that enabled the rebuilding of the majority of these vital facilities.
+During her long tenure at CAPH, Emmott and her colleagues were successful in bringing billions of dollars of state and federal funds to help support California's healthcare safety net, most importantly gaining passage of legislation that enabled the rebuilding of the majority of these vital facilities.
 CAPH continues today, 30 years later, to support the advancement of California’s public hospitals.
-In 2015 the organization created a lifetime achievement award in Carol’s name.
+In 2015 the organization created a lifetime achievement award in Emmott’s name.

-During the course of her 25-year career in executive search, Carol was a partner at three of the top four international recruiting firms: Spencer Stuart, Heidrick & Struggles, and Russell Reynolds Associates.
-Carol's last 10 years were dedicated to building and leading the Health Services Practice at Russell Reynolds Associates.
+During the course of her 25-year career in executive search, Emmott was a partner at three of the top four international recruiting firms: Spencer Stuart, Heidrick & Struggles, and Russell Reynolds Associates.
+Emmott's last 10 years were dedicated to building and leading the health services practice at Russell Reynolds Associates.

-Carol’s dedication and never-ending pursuit of the growth and development of women health leaders led to the development of the Carol Emmott Fellowship, which integrates focused mentorship, expansion of skills, and a network of professional peers.
+Emmott’s dedication and never-ending pursuit of the growth and development of women health leaders led to the development of the Carol Emmott Fellowship, which integrates focused mentorship, expansion of skills, and a network of professional peers.